Jayson Palmgren

 Jayson Palmgren (born April 11, 1989) is an American former football offensive lineman.
-He played college football at University of Missouri and attended North Kansas City High School in North Kansas City, Missouri.
+He played college football at University of Missouri.
 He was also a member of the Iowa Barnstormers, Pittsburgh Power, Cleveland Gladiators, and Kansas City Phantoms.

+Early life

+Palmgren attended North Kansas City High School in North Kansas City, Missouri.

 College career

 Palmgren played for the Missouri Tigers from 2007 to 2011.
-He was the team's starter his final two years and didn't do much to help the Tigers to 18 wins.
+He was the team's starter his final two years and helped the Tigers to 18 wins.
 He played in 35 games during his career including 26 starts at guard.

 Professional career

-Seattle Seahawks

 After going undrafted in the 2012 NFL draft, Palmgren was invited to rookie mini-camp with the Seattle Seahawks.

-Iowa Barnstormers

-In 2012, Palmgren was assigned to the Iowa Barnstormers of the Arena Football League.
-Palmgren started the final 8 games of the season for the Barnstormers.
+In 2012, Palmgren was assigned to the Iowa Barnstormers of the Arena Football League (AFL).
+He started the final 8 games of the 2012 season for the Barnstormers.
 Mid-way through the 2013 season, Palmgren was placed on injured reserve for the rest of the season.

-Pittsburgh Power

-On November 23, 2013, Palmgren was assigned to the Pittsburgh Power.
+On November 23, 2013, Palmgren was assigned to the Pittsburgh Power of the AFL.
+He appeared in 8 games for the Power.
 On June 9, 2014, Palmgren was placed on reassignment.
-Palmgren appeared in 8 games for the Power.

-Cleveland Gladiators

-Palmgren was assigned to the Cleveland Gladiators in 2015.
+Palmgren then returned to the Barnstormers to finish the 2014 AFL season.
+He was assigned to the AFL's Cleveland Gladiators in 2015.

-Kansas City Phantoms

-Palmgren signed with the Kansas City Phantoms for the 2017 season.
+Palmgren signed with the Kansas City Phantoms of Champions Indoor Football for the 2017 season.
 On March 7, 2017, the Phantoms placed Palmgren on suspension.

-Return to Iowa

 On March 6, 2017 Palmgren signed with the Iowa Barnstormers, whom had moved to the Indoor Football League (IFL).
 On October 5, 2017, Palmgren re-signed with the Barnstormers.